Chart Color Schemes

 Eastern Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified seven projects potentially affecting the region.
-Notable initiatives include Ipswich Hospital Expansion Stage 2, Scenic Views Estate Brassall, Ipswich Better Bus Network, and Cross Street Kerb and Channel Rehabilitation.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified seven projects expected to impact the area.
+Notable ones are Ipswich Hospital Expansion Stage 2, Scenic Views Estate Brassall, Ipswich Better Bus Network, and Cross Street Kerb and Channel Rehabilitation.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.